apache/flink/docs/apis/cli.md

                                       program.
 Optional flag to override the
                                       default value specified in the
                                       configuration.
+     -q --sysoutLogging               Specfying this flag will disable log messages being reported on the console.
+All messages however will still be logged by SLF4J loggers, regardless of this setting.

   Additional arguments if -m yarn-cluster is set:
      -yD <arg>                            Dynamic properties
      -yd,--yarndetached                   Start detached